g-noth/intro-self-driving-cars/README.md

 # Introduction into self-driving cars

-This project is an introduction into self-driving cars developed in JavaScript, featuring some Python backend components.
+This project is an introduction into self-driving cars developed in JavaScript.
 Its purpose is to demonstrate how simple feedforward neural networks can autonomously navigate an obstacle course without sustaining damage.
 With little intervention by the user in assisting / evaluating the models performance, it is able to learn rapidly and thereby gives you a first understanding into the topic of Reinforcement Learning.

 ![alt text](image.png)